-Ease of Use of a Single, Extensible Platform.
+Ease of Use of a Single, Extensible Platform that Drives Fast Time to Value.
 We provide a set of integrated applications on a common platform, which offers businesses ease of use and simplicity.
-Our customer platform has one login, one user interface, one database, and one team for support.
+Our customer platform has one login, one user interface and one unified customer view.
 Our customer platform starts free and grows with our customers.
 It is designed to scale its power and technical sophistication without losing its ease-of-use.
 In addition to being a comprehensive suite itself, our customer platform seamlessly integrates with hundreds of external applications, making it easy to extend the functionality of our customer platform and customize it for any business.
+This enables our customers to get work done quickly, driving immediate impact.

 Power of a Unified Customer View.
 At the core of our customer platform is a unified data platform for each business that captures its lead and customer activity throughout the customer lifecycle - this is our Smart CRM.
-Our Smart CRM creates a unified timeline incorporating all the interactions with a particular customer.
-In contrast to many CRM suites which are cobbled together, we have crafted a set of core functionalities, including reporting, content, messaging, data, AI assistance and automation, which runs across our product lines, which we refer to as engagement Hubs.
+Our Smart CRM creates a unified timeline incorporating all the interactions across the business with a particular customer.
+In contrast to many CRM suites which are cobbled together, we have crafted a set of core functionalities, including reporting, content, messaging, data, AI assistance and automation, which run across our engagement Hubs.

 Scalability.
-Our customer platform was designed and built to serve a large number of customers with demanding use cases.
+Our customer platform is designed and built to serve a large number of customers with demanding use cases.
 Our customer platform currently processes billions of data points each week, and we use leading global cloud infrastructure providers and our own automation technology to dynamically allocate capacity to handle processing workloads of all sizes.
 We have built our customer platform on modern, scalable distributed technologies.
 We built the infrastructure to support hundreds of microservices and can easily add new features and capabilities to the customer platform.
 We utilize a variety of open-source distributed systems including HBase, Kafka, Vitess, and Elasticsearch to scale our data collection and processing.
 Our scalability gives us flexibility for future growth and enables us to service a large variety of businesses of different sizes across different industries.

 Extensible and Open Architecture.
 Our customer platform features a variety of open application programming interfaces ("APIs") that allows easy integration of our platform with other applications.
 We enable our customers to connect our platform to their other applications, such as ecommerce, event management and videoconferencing applications.
-By connecting third-party applications, our customers can leverage our centralized inbound database to perform additional functions and analysis.
+By connecting third-party applications, our customers can leverage our centralized database to perform additional functions and analysis.